Introduction of Osaka

 Manbu Oneri Ritual (Dainenbutsu ji Temple)

-Recreating the world of paradise, a unique event to celebrate the blessings of faith to the common people
+world of paradise, a unique event to celebrate the blessings of faith to the

 Early-May